Amrash804bhanu/projects/README.md

 # projects
-this project conatins static and dynamic website design
+This projects contain the static website with all HTML and css elements and some event listeners in javascript.